Frequently Asked Questions

 - Besides handcrafted goods, what's available at Market?

 - Saturday Market is a major supporter of local performing artists.
-Continuous performances take place weekly on the Market Stage.
+Normally, there are continuous performances on a weekly basis on the Market Stage.
 Including Holiday Market, over one thousand performers appear on the Market Stages each year.
 In addition, the marketplace has room for all types of strolling entertainers.
+We hope to bring the music back to Saturday Market once it's safe for people to gather and dance.
 For information about performing, contact Jimmy Haggard.

 - There is plenty of free parking just one block from the Market's site in the two city parking garages - The Overpark at Oak & Broadway, and The Parcade at 8th & Willamette.